rcray2/Q-docs/README.md

 **Note** :  These algorithms could be as simple as pulling in new data from an external source, to as complicated as classification of documents through machine learning.

-- .As source data is updated in real time, so are the nodes and the computational models that act on that data, permitting more complex relationships to be modeled, and enhancing the graph&#39;s ability to understand the connections between concepts (rather than simple strings of data), and encouraging optimization of decisions and operations.
+- As source data is updated in real time, so are the nodes and the computational models that act on that data, permitting more complex relationships to be modeled, and enhancing the graph&#39;s ability to understand the connections between concepts (rather than simple strings of data), and encouraging optimization of decisions and operations.

 The CKG consists of **concepts** and **properties** , **instances** and **values** , and **relations** and **links**.